 Only after the above-mentioned items have been handled will remaining assets be distributed to the legal heirs, including the transfer of real estate.

-When a person dies without a will, probate proceedings will determine the transfer of property to their heirs.
+When a person dies without a will, legal proceedings will determine the transfer of property to their heirs.
 This process begins when a petition is filed with the county court, usually by a family member.
 The court requires other eligible family members to file paperwork saying they are in agreement with that particular family member’s appointment as executor, called a personal representative in Arizona.
 If the family members do not agree, court hearings before a judge will be required.

 Transfer of Assets Under Arizona Intestacy Laws

-There is always the potential for complications when handling a person’s estate, but the following are among the most common guidelines followed by the probate court when someone dies without a will.
+There is always the potential for complications when handling a person’s estate, but the following are among the most common guidelines followed by the court when someone dies without a will.

 - The spouse of the deceased receives all of the deceased’’s assets if they were married and had no children.